python-lapidary/lapidary/Readme.md

 ## Why

-DRY.
-Web API clients follow a relatively small set of patterns and writing them is rather repetitive task.
-Encoding these patterns in form of a DSL library frees its users from implementing the same patterns over and over again.
+Web API clients follow a relatively small set of patterns and implementing them is rather repetitive task.
+Encapsulating these patterns in form of a DSL library frees its users from coding the same patterns over and over again.

 ## How

-Lapidary is an internal DSL made of decorators and annotations, that can be used to describe Web APIs similarly to OpenAPI ([lapidary-render](https://github.com/python-lapidary/lapidary-render/) can convert a large subset of OpenAPI 3.0 to Lapidary).
+Lapidary is an internal (in-python) DSL made of decorators and annotations, that can be used to describe Web APIs similarly to OpenAPI.
+([lapidary-render](https://github.com/python-lapidary/lapidary-render/) can convert a large subset of OpenAPI 3.0 to Lapidary).

 At runtime, the library interprets user-provided function declarations (without bodies), and makes them behave as declared.
 If a function accepts parameter of type `X` and returns `Y`, Lapidary will try to convert `X` to HTTP request and the response to `Y`.